andersonshatch/ContrastAzureARMTemplate/README.md

-# Contrast Security + Azure App Services ARM template
+# Contrast Security + Azure App Service ARM template

-ARM template to create a resource group, app services instance, and add the Contrast .NET or .NET Core extension to it.
+ARM template to create a resource group, app service instance, and add the Contrast .NET or .NET Core extension to it.

 Environment variables required by the extensions are also setup with this template.